 Tuesday, 15 August 2023

-August 15 - some of the popular highlights
+August 15 Some of the popular highlights

-I’m so loving Venice and feeling almost like a local – it’s the neighbourhood I’m sure.
-Our days start and often finish with a walk through ‘dog park’ under the fig and other trees to get to our local waterbus stop – sadly we have only a short time to explore this amazing city.
+I am so loving Venice and feeling almost like a local – it’s the neighbourhood I’m sure.
+Our days start and often finish with a walk through the ‘dog park’ under the fig and other trees to get to our local waterbus stop – sadly we have only a short time to explore this amazing city.
+Today we were heading first to the famous Piazza San Marc and Bascilica.
+I have no words - the Basilica is superb!
+One of the most beautiful buildings I have ever seen.
+And the Campanile di San Marco which stands opposite the Bascilica is the tallest building in Venice, standing close to 100m tall.
+There was a very long line of people waiting to go up inside the tower - we didn't join them.

 Dressed to impress - typical of the young Venetian women

-We watched this ancient 24 hour clock for some time - it was
+We watched this ancient 24-hour clock for some time - it was

 very ornate but out of sync!

-Of course we headed through this archway
+Of course we headed through this archway - who would'nt?

 ... and this is the back of the clock.